Mommy Dead and Dearest: Background and history

 For many years before the murder, Gypsy and Dee Dee lived alone in a small house located in Springfield, Missouri.
 Dee Dee, Gypsy's mother, didn't have a job, but served as a full-time caretaker for her daughter.
 A former friend of Dee Dee's told BuzzFeed News article writer, Michelle Dean, that the neighbors liked them; once you met them, they were impossible to forget.

-Gypsy was about 5 feet tall, but confined to a wheelchair.
-She was skinny, with crumbling teeth and a feeding tube.
-Sometimes she would carry around an oxygen tank with her.
-Ever since Gypsy had Leukemia as a baby, Dee Dee has proved false illnesses to medical professionals such as chromosomal defects, epilepsy, sleep apnea, muscular dystrophy, eye problems and brain damage.
+Following the birth of her daughter, Dee Dee increasingly represented Gypsy Rose Blanchard as suffering from multiple serious medical conditions which she attributed to an unspecified chromosomal disorder.
+In 2012, Gypsy was diagnosed with 1q21.1 deletion syndrome which can increase the risk of delayed development, intellectual disability, physical abnormalities, and neurological and psychiatric problems.

-Kim Blanchard, a close relative and neighbor, was one of the first individuals to react to what Gypsy had posted on Facebook, describing the Death of Dee Dee.
+Kim Blanchard, a close relative and neighbor, was one of the first individuals to react to what Gypsy had posted on Facebook, describing the death of Dee Dee.
 While both Gypsy and Dee Dee have been unreachable before due to medical visits, this time seemed suspicious.
-Kim's husband, David, climbed through the window to investigate the Blanchard house while the police awaited a search warrant, which came through at 10:45 PM on June 14, 2025.
+Kim's husband, David, climbed through the window to investigate the Blanchard house while the police awaited a search warrant, which came through at 10:45 PM on June 14, 2015.
 Police found Dee Dee dead in the bedroom with no sign of Gypsy.